evakarls/magic-eight-ball/README.md

-# :8ball: magic eight ball
+# :8ball: Magic eight ball
 Are you not sure what to do with your life?
 Is your head filled with questions that you just NEED to have answered?
 You're in luck!
 The magic eight ball is here to guide the way.

 ## DEMO